What should you ask your doctor about prostate cancer?

 - Should I consider laparoscopic or robot-assisted prostatectomy?

 - What types of radiation therapy might work best for me?

 - What other treatment(s) might be right for me?
 Why?

-- Among those treatments, what risks or side effects should I expect?
+- What risks or side effects should I expect from my treatment options?

 - What are the chances that I will have problems with incontinence or impotence?